What are Essential Tremors?

 Focused ultrasound is an incisionless procedure approved by the FDA for the treatment of essential tremor.
 The treatment uses high-frequency, high-energy sound waves to target and destroy a very small area of tissue deep within the thalamus, an area of the brain responsible for the tremor.
 This procedure is discussed with patients that have tried and failed medications due to side effects or ineffectiveness of the medication, and are not a candidate for deep brain stimulation.
 The procedure can only be done unilaterally, or on one side, typically on the dominant side or the side with the more prominent tremor.
 Patients also must complete a preoperative head CT scan to determine if skull density is sufficient to support sound transmission.

 Interested patients will have the opportunity to have a virtual meet and greet with the physicians before scheduling the procedure.
+This procedure is performed at CHI Health St. Mary's.
+For more news on this procedure, please click here.

 Am I A Candidate for Focused Ultrasound?